cjnaz/cjnfuncs/README.md

 ---

-# getcfg (param, default=None) - Get a param from the cfg dictionary
+# getcfg (param, default=None, types=[]) - Get a param from the cfg dictionary

 Returns the value of param from the cfg dictionary.
 Equivalent to just referencing cfg[] but with handling if the item does not exist.

+Type checking may be performed by listing one or more expected types via the optional `types` parameter.
+If the loaded param is not one of the expected types then a ConfigError is raised.
+This check may be useful for basic error checking of param values, EG making sure the return value is a float and not a str. (str is the loadconig default if the param type cannot be converted to another supported type.)

 NOTE: `getcfg()` is almost equivalent to `cfg.get()`, except that `getcfg()` does not default to `None`.
 Rather, `getcfg()` raises a ConfigError if the param does not exist and no `default` is specified.